Name: Meeo Letlind

 She was not sure where the future would lead her, or if she’d ever be able to properly thank him, but she was committed to joining The Knights to find him, as well as meeting her role model: Order, who by this time had become a household name synonymous with both the power of The Knights and a beacon of inspiration to women in all classes of Aerna’s newly-connecting society.

 It was years later of growth and practice later that she felt she had grown to a capable witch, capable of summoning creatures and altering their magical properties through lengthy and complex processes involving mutamancy.
-It was her plan to walk about Frau to find Knight Order, accidentally run into some trouble, and then show her hand as a capable mage ready to enter The Order.
+It was her plan to walk about Frau to find Knight Order, accidentally run into some trouble, and then show her hand as a capable mage ready to enter the League of Knights.

 With an altered library beetle in her backpack filled with books, she set off to introduce herself to Order.
 This began a drawn out and rather goofy episode of Meeo doing her best to appear both ignorant of what’s going on, as well as naturally capable and talented.
 It did not go as planned, because during the ensuing beetle-chase, she found a scroll – a Rondian relic, actually.